Tutorial - Integrate ETABS and SAP2000

 Introduction

 ETABS and SAP2000 are two of the most commonly used software tools for structural engineering.
 They offer a range of features for modeling and design, along with a robust API that automates various workflows.
 In this tutorial, you will learn how to create a VIKTOR web app that integrates these tools behind the scenes.
+Although this tutorial is written specifically for ETABS, it can easily be modified to use SAP2000.

 Here are the main sections we will cover:

-- Build a VIKTOR app.
+- Create a new VIKTOR app.

 - Create a simple parametric model.